ZhaoyangLi-1/Visual-RFT/README.md

 </a>

 ## 🔥🔥🔥 Visual-RFT: Visual Reinforcement Fine-Tuning
 We introduce *Visual Reinforcement Fine-tuning (Visual-RFT)*, the first comprehensive adaptation of Deepseek-R1’s RL strategy to the multimodal field.
-We use the Qwen2-VL-2/7B model as our base model and design a rule-based verifiable reward, which is integrated into a GRPO-based reinforcement fine-tuning framework to enhance the performance of LVLMs across various visual perception tasks.
+Visual-RFT now works seamlessly with the Qwen2, Qwen2.5, and Qwen3-VL series and pairs them with a rule-based verifiable reward that is integrated into a GRPO-based reinforcement fine-tuning framework to enhance the performance of LVLMs across various visual perception tasks.

 📖<a href="https://arxiv.org/abs/2503.01785">Paper</a> | 🤗<a href="https://huggingface.co/collections/laolao77/virft-datasets-67bc271b6f2833eccc0651df">Datasets</a> | 🤗<a href="https://huggingface.co/papers/2503.01785">Daily Paper</a>